particle-iot/docs/src/content/reference/firmware.md

 timer.stopFromISR(); // WITHIN an ISR,stops a running timer.

 timer.resetFromISR(); // WITHIN an ISR, reset timer if running, or start timer if stopped.

+timer.changePeriodFromISR(newPeriod);  // WITHIN an ISR, change the timer period.
 ```

 ### dispose()